safe-scan-ai/cancer-ai-3/Melanoma.md

 # Description of Melanoma Competition

 ## Overview
 This competition invites participants to develop a machine learning model that **aids in detecting the possibility of melanoma**.
-The goal is to create a model that can identify patterns in data that are associated with an increased likelihood of melanoma.
+The goal is to create a model that can identify patterns in data that are associated with an increased likelihood of melanoma in visual recognition.

 ### Objective
 The primary objective is to develop a model that can analyze photos taken by users of their skin lesions or areas of concern.
 The model should **assist users** by providing a risk assessment or likelihood score that helps them decide if they should seek further medical advice.
+As a result, best model will be released in Skin Scan mobile app to run locally on the phone, and a website that will host it, free for anyone to use.

 ## Evaluation Criteria
 Models will be evaluated based on described **performance metrics** of the model.